aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 - `minInclusive`:Validates the minimum or equal value that a value in a property of the target node can have
 - `maxInclusive`: Validates the maximum or equal value that a value in a property of the target node can have
 - `datatype`: Validates the type of scalar value (integer, string, float, etc.) a value for a property of the target node must have
+- `is`: Validates that the matching values equals a fixed predefined value
-- `in`: Validates that the value for a property in a target node matches one of the values provided as an array in the validation rule
+- `in`: Validates that the set of values for a property in a target node is a subset of the values provided as an array in the validation rule
+- `containsAll`: Validates that the set of matched input values is equal or a superset of the values provided as arguments in the constraint
+- `containsSome`: Validates that the intersection of the set of matched input values and the values provided as arguments in the constraint is not empty

 All these validations must be associated to a particular property under the `propertyConstraints` property in a validation profile rule.
 The key of the `propertyConstraints` node must be a namespaced version of the property URI.